williamdemeo/Math141Spring2014/README.md

 Grading Policy
 --------------
-Each test will be worth 25 points, the final will be worth 35 points, and homework will be worth 15 points,  The following scores will guarantee the following grades.
-I reserve the right to shift the scale at the end of the semester.
+Each mid-term exam is worth 25 points, the final exam is worth 35 points, and homework is worth 15 points,  The following scores will guarantee the following grades.
+The scale may be shifted at the end of the semester, depending on overall student performance.
 All curving (if any) will occur at the end of the semester.

 + A: 92--100
 + B+: 87--91